mkkellogg/GTE/README.md

 		- Skeletal animation with animation blending and vertex skinning
 		- Dynamic shadows with shadow volumes
 		- Model loading capabilities through the inclusion of the Assimp library
-		- Screen-Space Ambient Occlusion (alpha stage).
+		- Screen-Space Ambient Occlusion (alpha stage)
+		- Multisample Anti-aliasing (MSAA)
+		- Render-to-texture

 	The engine is designed so that it can be extended to work with multiple graphics APIs (OpenGL, DirectX, etc...).
 Currently only OpenGL is implemented.